-Despite the weak ending where everything ties together in a neat little bow, the story held my attention throughout, and was definitely my favorite of all the September 2019 book releases I’ve read so far.
+Despite the weak ending where everything ties together in a neat little bow, the story held my attention throughout and was my favorite of all the September 2019 book releases I’ve read so far.
 A great for anyone who enjoyed Before We Were Yours or The Orphan Train.

 I received a complimentary copy of this book from Atria Books.
 Opinions expressed in this review are completely my own.

 I must admit, Harrow’s novel certainly was original.
 I enjoyed the thought-out approach to the magical concept of doors between universes.
 At first, I was worried because the novel alternates between January’s story and chapter excerpts from the book she is reading – which did blend as harmoniously as I would have liked.
 Luckily the book within a book was short and applied directly into the storyline.